Chia-Network/chialisp-web/docs/puzzles/singletons.md

 The reason they are grouped into a single structure is because they are passed through almost every function.
 It increases readability and optimization if they are passed through as a single variable until it is time to deconstruct them.

-`INNER_PUZZLE` is the inner puzzle to this wrapper contract.
+`INNER_PUZZLE` is the inner puzzle to this wrapper puzzle.

 `lineage_proof` takes one of two formats:
 * `(parent_parent_coin_info parent_inner_puzzle_hash parent_amount)`